 Now, when most of us are feeling forced to subsist on a Western diet of fat, salt, sugar and processed food, we’re rewriting history.
-Chia seeds are now a staple for many healthy people, except this time we know a lot more about their super powers.
+Chia seeds a healthy superfood are now a staple for many people that want optimal health, except this time we know a lot more about their super powers.
 If you haven’t yet sprinkled these seeds into your everyday diet, now’s the time to start.

 Healthy Reasons to Chomp on Chia:

 The Mayans and Aztecs were onto something when they realized that chia seeds increased both stamina and energy.
 Thanks to modern health science we know exactly why that is.
 Just two tablespoons contain 18% of your calcium DRI (daily recommended intake), 35% of your phosphorus DRI, 24% of your magnesium DRI and 50% of your manganese DRI.
 This healthy concoction of necessary minerals equals more energy and a faster metabolism.